Oct 23rd, 2019

 How far is it to the fishing grounds?

-The town of Manzanita is centrally located from the rivers our guides fish.
-The drive times to the put ins can vary from 20 to 45 minutes depending on which system your are fishing that day.
+The drive times to the put ins can vary from 15 minutes to 1 hour, depending on which system your are fishing that day and which town you are staying in.

 Do the guides provide equipment?